 Methadone is a depressant, so it gives the user feelings of relaxation.
 People with a methadone addiction risk the following health problems:

 - Extremely low blood pressure

-People with methadone addictions for months or even years, whether they have a prescription or not, may have difficulty when they stop taking the drug.
+People with methadone addictions may have difficulty when they stop taking the drug.
 Those withdrawal symptoms that have been lurking in the background may come right up to the front and demand attention.
-The person may feel cold, clammy, sweaty, rigid and queasy and the craving for the drug may be intense.
+The person may feel cold, clammy, sweaty, rigid, and queasy and the craving for the drug may be intense.
 The person may go back to their methadone addiction to make the cravings stop.

 People who develop a methadone addiction without a prescription are breaking the law.
 The person may seem very relaxed or incoherent the majority of the time.
 The person may become incredibly defensive when asked about his drug use.
 If you or a loved one is struggling with methadone addiction, please contact Michael’s House today at 760-548-4032.
 We are here to help.
 Have your insurance information ready.
 We can even tell you what forms of treatment are covered.
 Please reach out now and find out how we can help.
 We will help you move forward today.